Crime and COVID-19

 Whilst the population is facing a significant threat to life, criminals are seeing this as a new opportunity.
 Quickly adapting to a massive shift in societal habits and the new environment we find ourselves living in, they are finding ever more sophisticated ways to exploit the anxieties, demands and societal structures caused by the pandemic.

-The following image outlines some of the new criminal trends and techniques which have been exacerbated as a result of the global pandemic.
+The following image outlines some of the criminal trends and techniques which have been exacerbated as a result of the global pandemic.

 As pandemic measures begin to relax, crime will continue to evolve and adapt.
 Disrupted crimes will begin to kick-off again, such as the illegal movement of people and drugs across borders, burglaries, and drink-driving offences.
 However, it is likely that some trends will continue.
-Law Enforcement are having to deal with a new landscape and new priorities, allowing cybercriminals especially to exploit this and the general increase in online activity.
+Law Enforcement are having to deal with a new landscape and new priorities, allowing cybercriminals specifically to exploit this and the populations increase in online activity.

 Long-term changes are likely to fall out of our current climate, like more remote working and a subsequent increase in the use of online chat and video calling applications.
 Therefore, a higher prevalence of cybercrime is likely to remain in the future.